What we do

 Integrating the partner countries in global trade

-On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), we currently support SMEs in 15 selected developing countries and emerging markets.
+On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), we currently support SMEs in 16 selected developing countries and emerging markets.
 We also promote cooperation with business support organizations (BSOs) in the countries so that they are increasingly enabled to offer independent, long-term export promotion services for companies in their own countries.
-We are directly represented with on-site staff in our partner countries Côte d’Ivoire, Ecuador, Sri Lanka, and Uzbekistan.
+We are directly represented with on-site staff in our partner countries Côte d’Ivoire, Ecuador, Morocco, and Uzbekistan.
 Thanks to these IPD HUBs, we are better equipped to support the local BSOs in building up export promotion services and to intensify our sourcing of potential exporters.
 Our focus in this work is on these product areas:

 Through our engagement, we aim to integrate small and medium-sized enterprises from developing countries into international supply chains and boost exports from partner countries.